Alex-Linhares/potrace/CLASSES_README.md

 ---

-This documentation provides a complete overview of all classes in the Potrace implementation, their relationships, and usage patterns.
+This documentation provides an overview of all classes in the Potrace implementation, their relationships, and usage patterns.
 The classes work together to convert bitmap images into smooth vector curves through a sophisticated 5-stage algorithm.